clayallsopp/relay-101/README.md

 Boom, that happened.
 In plain-english, this is what's happening:

-> Hey Relay, I'm going to re-define my Item component as a new component which wraps the original.
+> Hey Relay, I'm going to re-define my Item component as a new component which wraps the original in a container.
 For the component's `store` prop, I need the data described in this GraphQL fragment.
 I know I need it on a "HackerNewsAPI" because I explored the API via http://GraphQLHub.com/playground/hn.

 Note that we only describe a GraphQL fragment (fragments are analogous to aliases/symlinks in a query), not the final query for how to pull the data.
 This is one of Relay's strengths - a component declares exactly what data it needs, not how to retrieve it.

 But at some point we do need a finalized GraphQL query, which is where Relay Routes come into play.
-Relay.Route has nothing to do with browser history or URLs - instead, it has to do with creating a "root query," in which all of the various fragments by the initial set of components exist.
+Relay.Route has nothing to do with browser history or URLs - instead, it has to do with creating a "root query," which bootstraps our data requests.

 So, let's make a Relay Route.
 Add this below our new Item definition: